jyj5558/theta/README.md

 Usage:

-User will need to enter the following information within the step2 file (the one in the archive folder) if using a stand-alone script (i.e., not using nextflow script):
+User will need to enter the following information within the step2 file (the one in the original_scripts folder) if using a stand-alone script (i.e., not using nextflow script):
 `Genus-species`: This will need to be enterred in the the above script and follow the directory naming (see step 1), so we need it to make sure the SRAs are saved in the correct location.

 `NOTE` make sure that the Genus-species-SRAs.txt is updated first: Make sure you have the species SRA metadata in the correct format and in the theta directory BEFORE running.
 It should be in theta/SRA_metadata/genus-species.txt